QuentinBultinck/RetroAchievements/RAscripts/PS2/Darkwatch/Readme.md

 These achievements offer an alternative by not only showcasing the concept art but also clearly outlining the requirements to obtain them.

+> ### Accuracy Statistic
+> If an achievement/unlock requires a minimum accuracy target, the RetroAchievements overlay will always display a Measured Indicator showing the player's current accuracy.
+>
+> #### How does the game measure Accuracy?
+> - Every shot fired from any weapon counts as *"one shot"*—melee attacks are excluded.
+> - Special weapons like the Rail Rocket, Crossbow, and throwable explosives also count as *"one shot"*, but only when their explosive effect triggers.
+If an enemy is hit within the explosion radius, it counts as one successful hit, increasing the accuracy stat accordingly.

 ### All Concept Art Unlockables